 Modalities Level-1 evidence supports the use of cryotherapy.
 Patients are encouraged to use cryotherapy after surgery.
 Sling Use A sling with a small pillow is to be worn for six weeks after surgery.
 The sling may be removed for showering and activities as directed.
-The sling should be worn when the patient is in an uncontrolled environment: sleeping, around children, pets, and crowds, during these six weeks.
-Activity Showering: 48 Hours Restrictions Deskwork: When comfortable with sling Driving: Not until sling is off at 6 weeks Using arm for Activities of Daily Living (no weight): 6 weeks Using arm to reach overhead: 12 weeks Using arm to reach behind back: 12 weeks Using arm to carry objects: 12 weeks Pushing/Pulling: 12 weeks Sport/Heavy Activity: When finished with therapy program Exercise Therapy is to begin within 7 days after surgery.
-Exercises should be Programs performed once per day at home or with a therapist.
+The sling should be worn when the patient is in an uncontrolled environment: sleeping, around children, pets and crowds during these six weeks.
+Activity Restrictions Showering: 48 Hours Deskwork: When comfortable with sling Driving: Not until sling is off at 6 weeks Using arm for Activities of Daily Living (no weight): 6 weeks Using arm to reach overhead: 12 weeks Using arm to reach behind back: 12 weeks Using arm to carry objects: 12 weeks Pushing/Pulling: 12 weeks Exercise Sport/Heavy Activity: When finished with therapy program Therapy is to begin 6 weeks ofter suggests.
+Exercises should be performed.
+Program Therapy is to begin 6 weeks after surgery.
+Exercises should be performed once per day at home or with a therapist.
 The exercise program is divided into four time-dependent phases.
 Do not advance into the next phase until the appropriate time after surgery.
-Questions/ Concerns If you have questions or concerns, please contact your surgeon.
+Questions/ Concerns If you have questions or concerns, please contact the patient's surgeon.